 Result: $10,546,000.00 Gross Settlement

 Plaintiffs Collect Policy Limits in Automobile Incident in Fashion Island (2004): This litigation arose from an automobile v. automobile incident occurring in the City of Newport Beach.
-Plaintiff, negotiating a left hand turn, was struck on the driver’s side by Defendant who ran a red light at an excessive speed.
+The plaintiff, negotiating a left-hand turn, was struck on the driver’s side by a defendant who ran a red light at an excessive speed.

 Result: $565,000.00 settlement (policy limits)

 Auto accidents can be minimized.
-For information relating to car safety, check these tips on road safety or click on any of the other public resources below.
+For information relating to car safety, check these tips on road safety.

 Contact Aitken * Aitken * Cohn today for a free consultation.